Hamza-Djigal/Hamza-Djigal.github.io/_pages/about.md

 ---
+title: "About Me"
-permalink: /
+permalink: /about/
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
----

----
-title: "About Me"
-permalink: /about/
-author_profile: true
 ---

 ## 👋 About Me